abduIbasit/Real-Time-Conversational-AI-Model-with-Avatar-and-Gestures/README.md

 # Real-Time-Conversational-AI-Model-with-Avatar-and-Gestures

 Run the application locally using any of the explained setups.
-An essential initial step before any of the steps outlined is cloning this repository and navigating to the project directory by entering in your terminal:
+An essential initial step before any of the steps outlined is cloning this repository and navigating to the project directory by entering these commands in your terminal:

 ```bash
 git clone https://github.com/abduIbasit/Real-Time-Conversational-AI-Model-with-Avatar-and-Gestures.git